 Although many recipes will tell you that the cheeses used in this dish are parmesan and mozzarella, the authentic Sicilian recipe will always feature pecorino, a mature cheese made from sheep’s milk.

 If you go to any Sicilian food market, you will likely see billowing smoke emanating from grills, where middle-aged Sicilian men grill cipollata, or spring onions wrapped with thinly sliced streaky bacon – yum!
-A quintessential Sicilian street food, cipollata is hot greasy goodness!
+A quintessential Sicilian street food, cipollata is hot greasy goodness, and is the real essence of working-class Palermo.

 Okay, this is the last bit of offal I’m including, I swear!
 Frittula (frittola in Italian), is perhaps the most adventurous Sicilian food that there is – in fact, none of the young Sicilians that I have met have even tried it!